 SDSC provides and supports a wide range of computing and data resources for the research community.
 These resources are available for use by the University of California researchers, to academic researchers in the U.S, and to industry affiliates.

-A new 1024-node resource with 64 TB DRAM, 256 TB of flash memory, and 4 PB disk storage.
+A 1024-node resource with 64 TB DRAM, 256 TB of flash memory, and 4 PB disk storage.
 Gordon incorporates flash memory into its architecture, allowing it to solve data-intensive problems up to ten times faster.
-It is set to be in production on January 1, 2012.
+One of the XSEDE national systems resources, it entered production in March 2012.
 Gordon User Guide

 Retired Resources (Compute, Data, Software)

 A number of powerful and productive research resources have been replaced by newer, more powerful and productive systems over the years.
 Retired SDSC Resources